 Scattering of light by matter has been studied extensively in the past.
 Yet, the most fundamental process, the scattering of a single photon by a single atom, is largely unexplored.
-One prominent prediction of quantum optics is the deterministic absorption of a travelling photon by a single atom, provided the photon waveform matches spatially and temporally the time-reversed version of a spontaneously emitted photon.
-Here we experimentally address this prediction and investigate the influence of the photon's temporal profile on the scattering dynamics using a single trapped atom and heralded single photons.
-In a time-resolved measurement of atomic excitation we find a 56(11)% increase of the peak excitation by photons with an exponentially rising profile compared with a decaying one.
-However, the overall scattering probability remains unchanged within the experimental uncertainties.
-Our results demonstrate that envelope tailoring of single photons enables precise control of the photon-atom interaction.
+One prominent prediction of quantum optics is the deterministic absorption of a traveling photon by a single atom, provided the photon waveform matches spatially and temporally the time-reversed version of a spontaneously emitted photon.
+Here, we experimentally address this prediction and investigate the influence of the temporal profile of the photon on the scattering dynamics using a single trapped atom and heralded single photons.
+In a time-resolved measurement of the atomic excitation we find a 56(11)% increase of the peak excitation by photons with an exponentially rising profile compared to a decaying one.
+However, the overall scattering probability remains the same within the experimental uncertainties.
+Our results demonstrate that tailoring the envelope of single photons enables precise control of the photon-atom interaction.